Personal Injury Attorneys in Birmingham

 In personal injury cases, you need skilled attorneys who understand all of the issues involved and who are committed to exploring every potential legal avenue toward recovering maximum compensation.
 At Burge & Burge, our clients are our number one priority, and we work closely with them to provide the strong personalized representation they need and deserve.

 To schedule a free consultation with a member of our legal team, call our Birmingham office today at 205-549-8371 or toll free at 800-633-3733.
-We also handle Personal Injury cases in Homewood, AL, and we handle personal injury in Gardendale.
+We also handle Personal Injury cases in Homewood, AL, personal injury cases in Bessemer, and we handle personal injury in Gardendale.

 We handle all personal injury claims on a contingency fee basis, so you only pay attorney fees if we recover compensation for you